johann-solo/om-go/site/content/blog/2017-01-22-greek-beets.md

 date: "2017-01-22 7:30:35 -0400"
 author: Joanne
 permalink: greek-beets
-image: JAN2017/greek_beets_1.jpg
+thumbnail: /img/JAN2017/greek_beets_1.jpg
-categories: blog
+categories: sides
-tags:
+tags: ["Greek", "salad"]
-  - food
-excerpt: "<p>For the love of beets</p>"
+excerpt: For the love of beets
 ---

 I don't remember ever growing up having a tonne of beets in my life.
 So I don't actually remember at what point I started to cook them.
 I remember my mom occasionally making them and serving them roasted with olive oil, vinegar and garlic.
 I love them that way and for years I made them like that or with red wine vinegar or balsamic.
 Then I started to roast them into chips and have them in my veggie bowls.
 I love the texture and colour they bring to hummus when they are added to it and in fact the colour they add to anything.
 They are beautiful jewels whose glossy texture mesmerizes me when I'm peeling them.
 They are just plain sensational.
 And so good for you!!!